sreetejasurasani/Task-Manager/README.md

 http://localhost:5173
 ```

+## API Endpoints
+- `GET /tasks` - Fetch all tasks
+- `POST /tasks` - Create a new task
+- `PATCH /tasks/:id` - Mark a task as completed
+- `DELETE /tasks/:id` - Delete a task

 ## Assumptions / Trade-offs

-- I used in-memory storage because a database was not required for this assignment.
+- In-memory storage was used because a database was not required for this assignment.
-- The UI is kept simple because functionality and code structure were more important than styling.
+- The UI was kept simple to focus on functionality and clean code structure.
-- Only the required core features were implemented first to keep the solution small and clean.
+- Only the core features were implemented to keep the solution small and complete.

+## Submission Note
+This solution reflects a normal coding approach for a small feature and focuses on clarity, correctness, and sensible trade-offs.